Kumereng/R-code-to-create-Gantt-Chart-from-excel/README.md

-# R code to create Gantt Chart from excel
+# R code to create a Gantt Chart from excel

 Use this code in R to create your own Gantt chart from an excel document